spmarsden/spotify-launcher/README.md

 # spotify-desktop

-A custom .desktop file for Spotify on linux.
-This uises kdocker to provide a system tray icon, and allows URIs to be sent to the current session rather than opening a new window.
+A wrapper for spotify on linux that creates a system tray icon using kdocker and allows URIs to be sent to the current session rather than opening a new window.

 ## Installation

-Place file in /usr/share/applications/ to overwrite the default .desktop file.
+Place spotify-launcher.desktop in /usr/share/applications/.
+Consider deleting the default spotify.desktop file.

+Place spotify-launcher in /usr/local/bin/

 ## Requirements